dev-sec/ansible-collection-hardening/roles/os_hardening/README.md

 If you are using os_hardening with a filesystem that has an immutable filesystem in accordance with the ostree specification, then you can set the variable `os_immutable_fs: true` (default is false).

-Behind the scenes, the variable ansible_package_use will be set to rpm_ostree_pkg, to allow the generic ansible.builtin.package module to install via that module.
+Behind the scenes, the variable ansible_package_use will be set to the rpm_ostree_pkg module, to allow the generic ansible.builtin.package module to install via that module.

 #### reboots
 By its nature, ostree needs to be rebooted for packages to be installed, so if any package installs, a reboot will be initiated at the end of the role, and will then wait for the remote to be ready before continuing.
 To skip the reboot use the --skip-tags switch on the command line with the tag `ostree_reboot`.